zengm-games/zengm.com/basketball-gm.com/_posts/2019-07-28-new-achievements.md

 <!--more-->

-- Longeivity: Play 100 seasons in a single league.
+- Longevity: Play 100 seasons in a single league.

-- Longeivity 2: Play 1000 seasons in a single league.
+- Longevity 2: Play 1000 seasons in a single league.

-- Longeivity 3: Play 10000 seasons in a single league.
+- Longevity 3: Play 10000 seasons in a single league.

 - Clutch Finish: Win game 7 of the finals in OT.